pnxenopoulos/esta/README.md

 - contains spatiotemporal data on player actions (damages, kills, grenade throws, bomb plants/defuses, flashes and weapon fires)
 - contains frames ("game snapshots") parsed at 2 Hz, or 2 frames per in-game second
 - is parsed using the [awpy](https://github.com/pnxenopoulos/awpy) parser
+- is from a well-known tournament according to HLTV (all participants are known to the public.
+These are _not_ private demos)

 To see the structure of the JSON, visit the [awpy documentation](https://awpy.readthedocs.io/en/latest/parser_output.html).
 You may also join the awpy [Discord](https://discord.gg/W34XjsSs2H) for more discussion and help with working with CSGO demofiles.
 If you run into issues with the dataset, feel free to ask on the Discord or open an [issue](https://github.com/pnxenopoulos/esta/issues).